GCRev/spiritpeers/README.md

-ass

 ## Available Scripts

 In the project directory, you can run:

 ### `npm run start`

-Runs the app in the development mode.\
+Runs the app in the development mode.

-Project automatically opens an elecrton app that lins to http://localhost:3000 .\
+Project automatically opens an Electron app that links to http://localhost:3000
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-Webpack's dev-server doesn't shut off correctly because it's trash, so make sure to go into processes and end all of its tasks.
-Otherwise it will cache files and prevent reloads from happening in certain instances.
+After changing file names, the WebPack dev server needs to be fully-refreshed.
+On Windows this requires you to open the task manager and manually kill the WebPack process, which doesn't shut down with a SIGKILL.

-Also, Webpack is trashe a second time because it flops `import` and `export` statements about.
-In order to properly use node-native modules, you have to write
+In order to properly use node-native modules with WebPack and Electron, you have to write

 ```javascript
 const module = window.require('module')